Rodi26/AppTrustDemo/btcwallet-ui/README.md

 ## Troubleshooting

-If the quote doesn't load:
+If the btcwallet doesn't load:
 1. Ensure your microservice is running on `http://localhost:8080`
-2. Check that the API endpoint `/api/quotes/today` is accessible
+2. Check that the API endpoint `/api/btcwallet/first` is accessible
 3. Verify the response format matches the expected JSON structure
 4. Check browser console for any error messages

 ## License

-This is a static web page created for the Quotopia service.
+This is a static web page created for the BTCWallet service.
 Feel free to modify and use as needed.